 What is Rep softball?

 The Rep softball program is intended to provide a positive, supportive and competitive environment for players with higher levels of commitment and ability.
-For 2019, the Wilmot Softball Association is excited to offer rep teams at most levels, boys and girls.
+The Wilmot Softball Association is excited to offer rep teams at most levels, boys and girls.

 What does it cost to play Rep ball?